CircleCI-Public/server-scripts/kots-exporter/README.md

 - [velero](https://velero.io/docs/v1.6/contributions/minio/#back-up) (Required for backup and restore)

 ### Docker secret `regcred` must be exists
-The Helm chart references many private, proprietary container images.
+The Helm chart references private container images.
 The DockerHub API token you've been supplied will allow you to pull these images.
 To do so we need to create a Docker registry secret in your Kubernetes cluster: